 A kill-on-contact pest control spray.
 Dr. Killigan's Six Feet Under Non-Toxic Insect Spray is effective, eco-friendly, and completely safe to use around your children, your pets, and food when used as directed.
 Use this fast-acting formula to rid your home of ants, pantry moths, and clothes moths—in egg, larvae, and adult stages—flies, fruit flies, mosquitoes, roaches, ticks, fleas, earwigs, and silverfish.
 End a bug battle before it starts.

-Diatomaceous earth or another non-toxic pest control powder.
+Diatomaceous earth or Dust to Dust.
 Though mentioned above, it is worthwhile to write about again.
-Diatomaceous earth is a non-toxic powder that is effective against fleas, mites, lice, ants, millipedes, earwigs, cockroaches, silverfish, bed bugs, centipedes, pill bugs, sow bugs, (most) beetles, fungus gnat larvae, and even some grubs.
-Using the Insect Buster—a bulb duster for diatomaceous earth and other non-toxic pest control powders—lightly dust behind appliances, near baseboards, in any holes or cracks in the walls, and along the backs of food storage areas.
+Dust to Dust is a non-toxic powder that is effective against fleas, mites, lice, ants, millipedes, earwigs, cockroaches, silverfish, bed bugs, centipedes, pill bugs, sow bugs, (most) beetles, fungus gnat larvae, and even some grubs.
+Using the Insect Buster—a bulb duster for diatomaceous earth, Dust to Dust and other non-toxic pest control powders—lightly dust behind appliances, near baseboards, in any holes or cracks in the walls, and along the backs of food storage areas.

 A fruit fly attractant and killer.
 Powered by a handpicked blend of vinegar, sucrose and citrus, Sweet Surrender provides a catch-all solution for fruit flies both indoors and outdoors.
 Simply add two ounces of this solution to a glass or jar with an open lid, and place the container near fresh produce.
 You'll soon have fruit flies sleeping with the fishes.